Migreeni ja siihen liittyvät sairausverkostot

 • The largest group included fatigue, respiratory and digestive symptoms, infections, and psychological symptoms such as anxiety and depression.

-Typical comorbidities
+Typical Comorbidities

 • Mood disorders and anxiety disorders

-• Non-organic sleep disorders
+• Nonorganic sleep disorders

 • Respiratory infections and asthma

-• Food and intestinal symptoms
+• Gastrointestinal and intestinal symptoms

 • Musculoskeletal diseases